Skip to Main Content

 Assembly Bill (AB) 186 (Chapter 46, Statutes of 2022) authorized the Workforce Standards Program (WSP) for Freestanding Skilled Nursing Facilities (SNF) Level-B and Adult Freestanding Subacute Facilities Level-B effective for calendar year (CY) 2024.
 The WSP will provide an enhanced Medi-Cal per diem rate, including a workforce rate adjustment, to facilities that maintain a Collective Bargaining Agreement (CBA), participate in a statewide multi-employer labor management committee (LMC), or meet basic wages and benefit standards established by DHCS.
 The detailed requirements and rules of the WSP are described in Supplement 6 of Attachment 4.19-D of the California Medicaid State Plan 24-0004.

-CY 2024 and CY 2025 Opt-In Process
+CY 2026 Opt-In Process

+The current opt-in process is for CY 2026 only.
 The WSP for CY 2024 and/or CY 2025 Opt-in process is closed, and program implementation is under way.

 WSP Rate Adjustment